 The original vineyard did not have any Cabernet plantings, but thanks to local newspaper evidence, PF Zimmerman was quoted as protesting the low price of Cabernet Sauvignon grapes in the first few years of the 1900s.

 Thanks to this information and records of grapes from the vineyard being delivered to Seppeltsfield in 1889, we believe the Shiraz, Grenache and Cabernet vines are estimated to have been planted between 1880 – 1890.

 These ancestor vines (vines equal or over 125 years of age) are the inspiration for our Planta Circa label – the name literally means “planted around the region of” as we are not able to offer the exact date of the plantings.
 We believe the Cabernet vines are some of oldest on own roots still producing fruit in the world today.

-The label has been made to look old and rustic, much like those ancient vines, with an earthy feel, and the Purple Hands logo has been embedded into the label in a subtle way to link it back to our core brand.
+We kept the label minimalistic to reflect our philosophy on the winemaking and the Purple Hands logo has been embedded into the label in a subtle way to link it back to our core brand.